liferay/liferay-frontend-projects/packages/liferay-theme-tasks/README.md

 Specifies a list of [PostCSS](https://postcss.org/) plugins to run on the compiled CSS after the SASS compilation

-### dockerThemesDir

-type: `string`<br>
-default: `/home/liferay/tmp/themes`

-Determines where temporary files, necessary to launch the `watch` task, are created.
-Liferay user must have read and write permissions on the selected directory.

 ##### sassOptions

 type: `object`